sul-dlss/lyber-core/README.md

 Create a class that mixes in `LyberCore::Robot`

-* In the intializer, call `super` with the repository, workflow name, step name
+* In the initializer, call `super` with the repository, workflow name, step name
 * Your class `#perform` method will perform the actual work, with `druid` passed in as the one and only argument

 ```ruby